-Teaching Strategy: Level up your Quizzes using Higher-Order Thinking (HOTs) Questions in the Classroom
+Level up your Quizzes using Higher-Order Thinking (HOTs) Questions

-Interactive quizzes have been a staple in the classrooms.
-They help teachers promptly check what students remember, but too often they stop at just that.
-However, the real goal is not to just test memory, it is to spark creative thinking, encourage problem solving skills and enable a deeper understanding to grasp concepts.
-That is where Higher-Order Thinking Skills (HOTs) questions come in.
+Interactive quizzes are common in classrooms.
+They help teachers quickly check what students remember, but too often they stop there.
+The real goal is not only to test memory, it is to spark creative thinking, encourage problem-solving, and deepen understanding.
+That is where Higher-Order Thinking Skills (HOTs)questions come in.

-In this blog, we'll explore what HOTs questions are, why they matter, and how teachers can use them in the classroom by exploring an online quiz tool, Kung Fu Quiz which provides a fun and interactive format to engage students to think harder, and not just memorize answers.
+In this blog, we explore what HOTs questions are, why they matter, and how teachers can use them with Kung Fu Quiz to help students think deeper instead of only memorising answers.

 What are Higher-Order Thinking Skills (HOTs)?

-Higher-Order thinking skills (HOTs) questions are more than simple queries.
-They encourage students to apply deeper levels of reasoning, and analysis of the subject matter.
-Instead of asking students "What happened?"
-HOTs questions challenge students to ask "Why did it happen?" or "How can this idea be applied in a new situation?"
+Higher-Order Thinking Skills are more than simple recall.
+They require students to apply deeper reasoning and analysis.
+Instead of only asking "What happened?", HOTs questions ask "Why did it happen?" and "How can this idea be used in a new situation?"

 Keep Reading